guyslab/first-aid-with-lambda-sns-and-terraform/README.md

 Demonstration of AWS-provided serverless setup for simulating a distrbuted transaction.

+For extensive review and implementation details, please see the [attached atricle](https://medium.com/@guy.signer/first-aid-with-lambda-sns-and-terraform-c23b3d3a84b8).

 ## Background

 Imagine walking on the street and suddenly encountering a person choking with stress, and then becoming unresponsive.